Calling All Baxter International Inc. (BAX) Investors: Contact Bronstein, Gewirtz & Grossman, LLC To Claim Your Losses!

-NEW YORK, July 31, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Baxter International Inc. ("Baxter" or “the Company”) (NYSE: BAX) and certain of its officers.
+NEW YORK, Aug.
+07, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Baxter International Inc. ("Baxter" or “the Company”) (NYSE: BAX) and certain of its officers.

 Class Definition: